jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 Source: Raschka & Mirjalili (2019)

 Note: While the feed-forward process is just the pass from inputs to predictions, this process helps the neural network to learn.
 Backpropagation was introduced in 1986 by Rumelhart et al. and is mostly used to train the neural network.
 The essential idea is that the weights should be optimized so that the loss function and the error are minimized.
 First of all, the error is calculated by comparing the prediction with the truth.
 This is the error term of the output layer.
 The gradients of the loss function are calculated.
 By gradient descent, the direction in which the weights of the output layer need to be optimized is calculated.
 The error of the hidden layer is the error of the output weighted by the weight it had for the output layer with respect to its change in activation of the hidden layer.
 Again the gradients are calculated with respect to the hidden layer, and by gradient descent, the direction in which the weights are updated is obtained.
 This is done until the input layer is reached.
-In the final step, the updated weights of the network are the weights bevor the weight update plus a small step into the update direction.
+In the final step, the updated weights of the network are the weights before the weight update plus a small step into the update direction.
 The small step is the learning rate.
 (The mathematical formula of the update rule was already discussed in the previous slides).

 ---